okmanideep/mote/README.md

 # Mote
-Markdown Server for my notes
+Markdown Server for notes and other md files

 ## Configuration
 ```json